Product API Pricing Docs Sign in Build my Agent

 This shows that although many APIs exist, the majority are not openly accessible to external developers or data consumers.
 Public APIs are just the tip of the iceberg.
 The rest are often buried behind authentication walls or are only accessible to internal teams and trusted partners.

-The implications of this are significant.
+The implications are significant.
 While organizations may be building and relying on APIs at an increasing pace, the ability to harness data from third-party or public sources is still restricted.
 This hampers interoperability, slows innovation, and increases reliance on manual data extraction processes.
+API discovery is a key component of API lifecycle management, ensuring visibility and security across all APIs within an organization.
+Accurate and dynamic API documentation further facilitates API usability and integration, making it easier for teams to adopt and maintain APIs efficiently.

 How Much Data Do APIs Really Cover?